Frequently asked questions

 Are tickets transferrable or refundable?

-Tickets are non-transferrable and non-refundable
+Tickets are transferrable but non-refundable

 How do I book accomodation?